TristanWedderburn/Facebook/README.md

-Facebook log in page basic functionality using Javascript.
-This method can be scaled and used for larger-scale web applications.
+Basic Facebook login functionality using javascript.
+This method can be scaled to used to large web applications.